EdwinTh/ADSwR/README.md

-This is a minimal example of a book based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).
-Please see the page "Get Started" at https://bookdown.org/ for how to compile this example.
+This is a *Writing out Loud* of a text on *Agile machince learning with R*, in which I explore how the concepts of Agile software development can be applied to machine learning (and data science in general) with R.

+Readers are encourage to share their own workflows and best practises by filing an issue.
+I might incorporate these ideas in the main text or in an appendix.
+Please file pull requests to fix typos and style errors.